tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

 The update statistics job is still running

-Statistics are stale and haven&#8217;t been updated in a long time
+Statistics are stale and haven't been updated in a long time

 The virus scan is running amok and nobody told it to ignore the database files